DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava/ArrayStructuresRef.md

 Another general way to access data in an ArrayStructure is to use

 ~~~
-    StructureData getStructureData(Index extent).
+    StructureData getStructureData(Index index).
 ~~~

 One can also obtain the StructureData using the record number of the StructureData.
-For the common case of one-dimensional Structures, the record number is the same as the extent:
+For the common case of one-dimensional Structures, the record number is the same as the index:

 ~~~
     public ucar.ma2.StructureData getStructureData(int recno);